lastefoto-ee/lastefoto-ee.github.io/content/en/authors/lisanna-kujala/_index.md

 ---
 title: Lisanna Kujala
-role: Thank you very much for such a pleasant and nice photo session!
+role: Thank you very much for such a pleasant and nice photo shoot!
 We definitely recommend you to other acquaintances as well.
 organizations: []
 bio: ""
 interests: []